DyogenIBENS/SCORPIOS/doc/getting_started_installation.rst

 	cd SCORPIOS

+* Create the main conda environment.
+We recommend using `Mamba <https://quantstack.net/mamba.html>`_ for a faster installation:

+.. prompt:: bash

+	conda install -c conda-forge mamba
+	mamba env create -f envs/scorpios.yaml

-* Create the main conda environment (solving dependencies may take a while, ~ up to an hour):
+* **Alternatively,** you can use conda directly (solving dependencies may take a while, ~ up to an hour):

 .. prompt:: bash